 If you believe someone has overdosed, call 911.
 Until medical help arrives, you can provide first aid by taking these steps:

 Are you concerned about your or someone you love’s risk of overdose?
-Find a Doctor at Dignity Health Central Coast to talk to a health care professional about lifestyle changes and treatments to help avoid overdose.
+Find a Doctor at Dignity Health St. John's to talk to a health care professional about lifestyle changes and treatments to help avoid overdose.